nrjones8/blog/content/18f-fbi-officer-data.md

 urban areas, but the state-wide rate is diluted by having a large rural population as well.
 We'll come back to this later.

-2. What happened to Oregon in 2011?
-This just looks like bad data; Oregon in 2010 had 7031 officers, then 23,006 in 2011, then back down to 6942 in 2012.
-It seems unlikely that they cut ~16,000 officers over one year.

-3. What happened to Georgia in the 90s?
+2. What happened to Georgia in the 90s?
 There's specifically a big increase from 1993 to 1994; I did a little bit of googling around, but couldn't find any significant legislation that might explain those increases.
 The 1996 Olympics were in Atlanta, and the bid was won in 1990 (according to [Wikipedia](https://en.wikipedia.org/wiki/1996_Summer_Olympics)), but it seems like a bit of a stretch to claim that's the cause without any further evidence.

-4. What led to the initial jump from 1971 to 1972?
+3. What led to the initial jump from 1971 to 1972?
 And what happened in the 80s?
 1982 to 1983 specifically?
 To identify specific years that change happened, it's useful to instead look at a plot of changes over police rates over time.
 That is, a plot showing the increase (or decrease) in number of police per 1000 peple from one year to the next.
-Let's take a look at that (include note about `lag` et al?)
+Let's take a look at that.

 ![One year change in officers per 1000](images/officer_rate_deltas_heatmap_state_year.png "Change in Officer Rate")